flisanp/ms1-ceramic-studio/README.md

 ![mockup image](https://github.com/flisanp/ms1-ceramic-studio/blob/b5fbdf773ad5d891b44a79b12f32a1f630514b58/readme%20assets/screenshots/mockup.png)

 This website is made for Jane Smith, a fictional ceramist based in Austin, TX who wants to present and sell her work to potential customers or business clients.
-The site features links to her shop, a gallery of her work, information about the ceramist and her work methods, links to all her stockists and a contact page where you can leave her a message.
+The site features links to her shop, a gallery of her work, information about the ceramist, links to her stockists and a contact page.

+# UX

 #### The Goals For This Website Is To:
+- Give a good and professional first impression to customers and retailers.
 - Be user-friendly.
-- Give a good and professional first impression to customers and retailers.
 - Sell products to customers or retailers.
 - Show customers where to buy the products.
 - Show a wide range of items to a customer who's looking for a unique piece for their home.
 - Show a wide range of items to a retailer who wants to find good handcrafted products for their store.
 - Let users now that the ceramist is open to collaborations.
 - Make it easy for users to contact the ceramist.

-# UX

 #### User Stories